drogue-iot/drogue-vorto-converter/README.md

 ## Using

+The converter will consume events which have:

+  * An extension attribute named `application` containing a non-empty String with the information used as Ditto namespace.
+  * An extension attribute named `device` containing a non-empty String with the information used as Ditto device ID.
+  * A data-schema of `vorto:`, with the model ID as schema specific part: `vorto:io.drogue.demo:FirstTestDevice:1.0.0`

+All other events will be returned as-is.

+## Deploying

 You can see a more integrated example in the [drogue-cloud](https://github.com/drogue-iot/drogue-cloud) repository, as part of the "digital twin" deployment.